durrellchamorro/durrellchamorro.github.io/source/_posts/2016-01-30-use-procs-to-dry-up-code.markdown

 on whether ``#partition``'s' block evaluates to true.
 Next, ``#sort`` yields each item in the newly created arrays with its original index to the block in a view.
-Therefore, I needed a different way to check the status of different kinds of collections in order for ``#partition``'s block to return true or false for the different kinds collections.
+Therefore, I needed a different way to check the status of different kinds of collections in order for ``#partition``'s block to evaluate to true or false for the different kinds collections.
 Instead of defining a sorting method for each kind of collection that would use a unique block for ``#partition`` made special to evaluate the status of that particular collection's elements, I created unique procs for each kind of collection and used those procs for ``#partition``'s block.
 In this way